Build an Amazing Exercise Ball DIY Pizza Oven in 1 Day

 So with that being said, I might have put a plaster on the ball, made a positive mould, and then transferred to a negative version of it.
 I didn’t take any photos of the “during” process for a few reasons: sweating my butt off, frustration trying to keep it from sliding all over, South Florida 90-degree weather, and did I mention sweating my butt off?

-In the end, the bottom walls for my exercise ball pizza oven are about 3 inches thick and the sides about two.
+In the end, the bottom walls of my DIY pizza oven are about 3 inches thick, and the sides about two.

 Wood-fired pizza oven built using exercise ball